vittal-hari/vittal-hari.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: "Climate Science, Indian Monsoon, Vulnerability"
+excerpt: "Climate Science, Indian Monsoon, Vulnerability, Heatwaves"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am Assistant Professor in Indian Institute of Technology (Indian School of Mines), Dhanbad, Jharkhand, India.
-My areas of specializations are climate science, Indian Monsoon, Vulnerability and
+My areas of specializations are climate science, Indian Monsoon, Vulnerability and Heatwaves.

-A data-driven approach
+My Group
 ======

 <!---